The greatest lesson in life is to know that even fools are right sometimes –Winston Churchill

 Lady Astor: “Winston, if I were your wife I’d put poison in your coffee.”
 Winston Churchill: “Nancy, if I were your husband I’d drink it.”

 Humor was one of Churchill’s endearing qualities.
-His quick wit and sense of humor were a reflection of the total man who took his work seriously but knew the importance of enjoying a light moment.
+His quick wit and sense of humor was a reflection of the total man who took his work seriously but knew the importance of enjoying a light moment.
 His humor was as much an integral part of his leadership style as any other trait.
 Your life in leadership will be marked by important decisions and things that will define your legacy.
 Churchill reminds us that having a sense of humor makes it all bearable.
-So remember this important principle in your leadership – it’s okay to smile, laugh; especially at yourself, and enjoy the journey.
+So remember this important principle in your leadership – it’s okay to smile, laugh, and enjoy the journey.